fahlerile/renderer-from-scratch/README.md

 # TODO

+- Implement basic lighting for this triangular head
+- Get rid of repeating code in `Window::triangle()`
-- (try to) draw a model with triangles!
+- Implement a Z-buffer
 - Try to improve `Window::triangle()` performance (6ms per frame with 2 color-interpolated triangles is very slow)
-- Implement a Z-buffer